 Many of my recipes call for cannasugar.
-While binding THC to fats is the more traditional way to bake with pot, some recipes may give better options for play with the sugars instead.
-Making edibles using this method greatly decreases the stink factor and gives results nearly as stellar as with butter, however, there is the potential for more variability in dosing due to potential differences in alcohol strength, rest time, and agitation.
+While binding THC to fats is the more traditional way to bake with weed, some recipes may give better options for play with the sugars instead.
+There is the potential for more variability in dosing due to potential differences in alcohol strength, rest time, and agitation.

 Bag of Tricks